instagibbs/bolts/XX-eltoo-peer-protocol.md

         |       |                                     |       |
         +-------+                                     +-------+

-The flow is similar except for the symmetrical state.
-This means there is no `revoke_and_ack` message, meaning all updates are immediately applied to the pending update and settlement transactions and signed with `update_signed`.

 Note that once the recipient of an HTLC offer receives a `update_signed` message, the new offers may be forwarded immediately as the update and settlement transactions can be finalized locally and broadcasted at any point.